snakemode/depict-it/readme.md

 ## How the GameStateMachine works

-The `GameStateMachine` takes our `Game Definition` - comprised of `steps` and an optional `context` object, and manages which steps are executed, and when.
-It's always expecting a game to have a `StartHandler` and an `EndHandler` - as it uses those strings to know which game steps to start and end on.
+The (`GameStateMachine`)[/app/js/game/GameStateMachine.js] takes a `Game Definition` - comprised of `steps` and an optional `context` object, and manages which steps are executed and when.
+It always expects a game to have a `StartHandler` and an `EndHandler` - as it uses those strings to know which game steps to start and end on.

-You create a new `instance` of a Game by doing something like this:
+Create a new instance of a Game by doing something like this:

 ```js
 const game = new GameStateMachine({